joshsaintjacque/RubyUtilities/README.md

-# Ruby Core Extensions
+# Ruby Utility Extensions
-A series of useful extensions for the Ruby core.
+A series of useful classes and extensions for the Ruby core.

 ## What's Inside